ballerina-platform/module-ballerinax-github/README.md

 github:Repository createdRepo = check github->/user/repos.post(body);
 ```

+## Examples

+The `GitHub` connector provides practical examples illustrating usage in various scenarios.
+Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-github/tree/master/examples), covering use cases like initializing a new project, creating issues, and managing pull requests.

+1. [Initialize a New GitHub Project](https://github.com/ballerina-platform/module-ballerinax-github/tree/master/examples/initialize-new-project) - Create a new repository on GitHub, initialize it with a README file, and add collaborators to the repository.

+2. [Create and Assign an Issue in GitHub](https://github.com/ballerina-platform/module-ballerinax-github/tree/master/examples/create-and-assign-issue) - Create a new issue on GitHub, assign it to a specific user, and add labels.

+3. [Create and Manage a PullRequest in GitHub](https://github.com/ballerina-platform/module-ballerinax-github/tree/master/examples/create-and-manage-pull-request) - Create a pull request on GitHub, and request changes as necessary.

+4. [Star Ballerina-Platform Repositories](https://github.com/ballerina-platform/module-ballerinax-github/tree/master/examples/star-ballerina-repositories) - Fetch all repositories under the `ballerina-platform` organization on GitHub and star each of them

 ## Issues and projects

 The **Issues** and **Projects** tabs are disabled for this repository as this is part of the Ballerina library.
 To report bugs, request new features, start new discussions, view project boards, etc., visit the Ballerina library [parent repository](https://github.com/ballerina-platform/ballerina-library).